 1. Serving.
-2. Ground Strokes: Forehand, Backhand, Underhand, and Overhand.
+2. Volley: Forehand, Backhand, Underhand, and Overhand.
 3. Ability to vary shot types (Drop, Dink, Drive, Clear, & Spike).
 4. Ability to vary shot location on the floor (short, long, left, right).

 Badminton is an excellent way to improve your muscular strength and endurance, cardiovascular endurance, flexibility, and reduce your BMI.
 The game will also improve your Skill-Related Components: Agility, Balance, Coordination, Reaction Time, Speed, and Power.

 1. Determine who serves first.
 Spin the racquet in one hand - the label on the bottom of the grip will be right side up or upside down.
 2. The game is played to 21 points.
 Player must win by 2 points.
 3. Players score a point whenever they win a rally/volley.
 4. A match is the best 2 out of 3 games.